 (b) a Commonwealth, State or Territory authority that is responsible for managing the public response to an event of that kind.

-earth station means a base station forming part of a satellite network.

-* ecological community see the Endangered Species Protection Act 1992.
+* ecological community see the Environment Protection and Biodiversity Conservation Act 1999.

-* endangered ecological community see the Endangered Species Protection Act 1992.
+* endangered ecological community see the Environment Protection and Biodiversity Conservation Act 1999.

 * enter on land includes enter on a public place.